 1. Deferred Adjudication

-This probation is available for a first DUI related offense.
+This probation is available for a first DWI related offense.
 This is for people who waive a jury trial, when they have the DUI charged against them.

-Only a judge, not jury, can order the DUI probation, provided both the defendant and the prosecutor waive the trial.
+Only a judge, not jury, can order the DWI probation, provided both the defendant and the prosecutor waive the trial.
 The judge defers adjudicating guilt until the time you finish your probation period.

 Still, there are certain conditions you need to fulfill while on your probation.
 On successful completion, the court will dismiss the case and they is no finding of guilt.
 Moreover, the fact that you are guilty of this criminal offense will not be available.